andre-ye/uni/docs/chid/chid-395/class.md

 - Thinking about the metaphysics of force, and in larger terms about what a politics of force looks like.
 - Let's not lose the elemental which structures our world, not into a world of objects and subjects.
 - How do elements provide different ways for thinking about the world, for generating new patterns to live by.
+- What is near and what is far?
+What is far is perceived indirectly, by what is near to us!
+- Not the different, not the same -- the critical excess.